Millinocket School Department

 Millinocket School Department is a school district headquartered in Millinocket, Maine.
 Its schools are Granite Street School and Stearns Junior-Senior High School.

 In April 2012, due to decreasing enrollment in the high school, the district superintendent, Ken Smith, made efforts to recruit international students from China.

+As of 2025 the Maine Department of Education assigns some students in unorganized territories to this school department.